yutannihilation/gghighlight/README.md

 ![](images/gghighlight-line-theme-1.png)

-The plot can be facetted:
+The plot also can be facetted:

 ``` r
 gghighlight_line(d, aes(idx, value, colour = type), max(value) > 20) +